7 Best JSON Editor Apps for Android in 2026 (Tested & Ranked)

 You don't need an app to validate and format JSON on Android.
 Open Chrome, go to jsonformatter.org, paste your JSON, and it formats instantly with error highlighting and a tree view.

+This is faster than installing an app if you only need to check JSON occasionally.
 The privacy consideration: don't paste sensitive data into online tools.
 API keys, authentication tokens, customer information, database credentials.
 If it's in your JSON, use an offline app instead.
-Browser tools send your data to their servers for processing.

 When this makes sense: you're debugging an API on your phone and need to quickly check if the response structure is valid.
 Or you're in a Slack conversation and someone pastes malformed JSON that you want to format before reading.
-Open the browser, paste, done.

 Check it out: JSONFormatter.org works on any mobile browser.